Randy'L He-dow Teton, the Shoshone model for the the

 How are the Oregon and California trails being protected?
 This video highlights remnants of the historic Oregon and California trails and how to find evidence of past trail use on the Carson Route and Beckwourth Trail today in California.
 OCTA experts discuss their research, field work, and documentation of these trail routes.
-Also shown are miles of trail ruts in Wyoming, and a discussion of how energy development on public land is being managed to protect the visible and invisible trail resources.
-OCTA and the National Park Service developed this video in 2002.
+Also shown are miles of trail ruts in Wyoming, and a discussion of how energy development on public land is being managed to protect the ruts and their setting.
+OCTA and the National Park Service developed this video in 2002. -Video length: 10:35 minutes

 Learn about the National Trails System and efforts to retrace historic trails in the greater Kansas City, Missouri area.
 This video features an in-depth presentation by OCTA Association Manager Travis Boley.
-He discusses on-going efforts to rebuild and retrace the Santa Fe, Oregon, and California National Historic Trails in the greater Kansas City area from Sugar Creek, Missouri to Gardner, Kansas.
+He discusses on-going efforts to rebuild and retrace the Santa Fe, Oregon, and California national historic trails in the greater Kansas City area from Sugar Creek, Missouri to Gardner, Kansas.
 Mr. Boley highlights both existing and future opportunities for the development of retracement trails and trail experiences where there are few or little remaining trail remnants on the ground.
 Site by site descriptions of trail resources are provided along with a discussion of the economic and recreational value of trail development.
-This video was part of a Big Muddy Speakers Series held in Kansas City, Missouri on October 27, 2015.
+This video was part of a Big Muddy Speakers Series held in Kansas City, Missouri on October 27, 2015. -Video length: 39:04 minutes

 PowerPoint program available for OCTA Speakers' Bureau